 Enhance your curb appeal.
 Curb appeal is what your home first looks like from the street.
 When the appraiser arrives, will the appraiser see leaves and limbs on the lawn?
 Is the driveway clear of debris?
 Sidewalks power washed?
 Lawn perfectly manicured?
 First impressions are important.

 On the inside, is the house sparkling clean?
 Have you “uncluttered” your home?
 Your real estate agent can help with things you can do on your own that will affect your final value but can include a designer master bath, a luxury kitchen with gleaming appliances?
 Is the flooring clear of marks or stains?
 When was the last time the interior of your home was painted?
-A fresh new coat of paint using light, soft colors is perhaps the most cost effective way to increase perceived value.
+A fresh new coat of paint using light, soft colors is perhaps the most cost-effective way to increase perceived value.

 Finally, if you or your realtor has details about recent sales in the area the appraiser might not have access to, let the appraiser know what you know.
 Was there a private sale down the street the appraiser wouldn’t know about?
 Or was there a home recently sold well below market price?
-Many times a home is priced for a quick sale due to extenuating circumstances such as a divorce, a loss of job or other unfortunate event.
+Many times a home is priced for a quick sale due to extenuating circumstances such as a divorce, a loss of a job or other unfortunate event.
 Appraisers typically won’t know the intimate details, but you and your agent just might.

 How Lenders Use an Appraisal